BartekSmalec/spring-boot-angular-maven-build/README.md

 For more information, you can refer to this [Stack Overflow discussion](https://stackoverflow.com/questions/71395786/angular-with-spring-boot-static-does-not-work).
 For more information, you can refer to this [Stack Overflow discussion](https://stackoverflow.com/questions/71718970/react-route-paths-not-working-in-static-spring-boot-folder).
 For more information, you can refer to this [Stack Overflow discussion](https://stackoverflow.com/questions/71157689/spring-boot-2-6-and-angular-in-static-resources).
+For more information, you can refer to this [Stack Overflow discussion](https://smale.codes/posts/spring-boot-angular-router/).
+For more information, you can refer to this [Stack Overflow discussion](https://javanexus.com/blog/fixing-static-resources-spring-boot-spas).
+For more information, you can refer to this [Stack Overflow discussion](https://javanexus.com/blog/fixing-static-resources-spring-boot-spas).